GaloisInc/BESSPIN-GFE/README.md

 There will not be any console messages while the boot image is read from flash, which could take some time for the full Debian OS.

+Note that if there is a binary image in flash that is incompatible with the bitstream programmed onto the FPGA (for example, a 64-bit boot image with a P1 SoC, or a binary image with invalid instructions), the processor may not work properly.
+In particular, OpenOCD may fail to run.
+To avoid such issues, always erase flash with `tcl/erase_flash` when you are done working with a boot image stored in flash.

 ## Adding in Your Processor ##